TxHawks/jigsass-tools-selectors/README.md

 ```

 Please check the full [documentation](https://TxHawks.github.io/jigsass-tools-selectors) for
-a better understanding of how to use `jigsass-tools-mq`.
+a better understanding of how to use `jigsass-tools-selectors`.

 ## Development